-The Department for Business, Energy & Industrial Strategy (BEIS, which was known as the Department for Business, Innovation and Skills at the time) has produced more detailed guidance for this area: Consumer Rights Act: Secondary ticketing guidance for business.
+The Department for Business, Energy and Industrial Strategy (BEIS), has produced more detailed guidance for this area: Consumer Rights Act: Secondary Ticketing - Guidance for Business.

 If you provide a telephone helpline for consumers to contact you in relation to a contract that they have entered into with you, this must be charged at no more than the basic rate.
 This means a geographic telephone number beginning '01' or '02', a non-geographic number beginning '03', or a mobile number.
 An 0800 or 0808 Freephone number can be attractive to some customers.